 What are the Premiership fees?

 Teams pay their registration fee directly to the Illinois Youth Soccer member competitive league (CIYSL, ILLOWA, IWSL, SISL or YSSL) that they are registered with.
-All teams are required to get and pay the AR's for all of their home games.
-In addition, boys teams are required to pay the center $25 cash prior to each game.
-Girls teams registered with the IWSL pay no center ref fee at the field.

 Any fees the team incures for field usage or rental is paid by the home team.